 Figure 1 – China Gross Domestic Product Growth (%) vs. Year (tradingeconomics.com)

-Figure 2 – Mexico and China Manufacturing Labor vs. Year (Hunkar D)
+Figure 2 – Mexico vs China Manufacturing Labor vs. Year (Hunkar D)

 Mexico’s proximity to the United States makes it an attractive location for operations management.
 The Mexican time zones are the same as American Pacific and Mountain Time zones.
-Air travel from most of the United States is typically no more than a couple of hours in duration.
-The travel time, costs and hassles for US engineering and quality support staff should not be neglected as a secondary cost of maintaining a manufacturing operation.
+Air travel from most of the United States is typically no more than a couple hours in duration.
+This can minimize travel time, costs, and hassles for US engineering and quality support staff, all secondary but important cost considerations of maintaining manufacturing operations in Mexico.